Miorey/wow-model-viewer/README.md

 # WoW Model viewer

 This library allows eu to generate a 3d model character with his customization and items.
 It is use [Wowhead](https://classic.wowhead.com/) libraries to generate the rendering.
-This lib is made to work with WotLK ( WOW 3x) but with some little changes it should work on retail version.
+This lib works with WotLK and Retail wow versions.

 ## 🛠 Requirements
 To utilize this library effectively, you need a copy of specific files sourced from Wowhead.
 While there are various methods